Loading Dock Safety Tips to Prevent Injuries

 They maintain that any open receiving dock door that has a drop of more than 4 feet, must be protected by a barrier.
 However, like most government regulations, there are several exceptions.
 These exceptions basically equate to needing little or no protection.

 As a result, simply complying with OSHA regulations is not enough.
-In order to protect employees and warehouse visitors from falling through one of these dock doors, additional precautions need to be observed.
+In order to protect your employees and warehouse visitors from falling through one of these dock doors, additional precautions need to be observed.

 There is an easy way to reduce the potential of people falling through an open dock door.
 Simply install a safety chain or net that can be quickly deployed when the door is not in use!